-If the PDS contains a statement to the effect that, historically, withdrawal requests have been satisfied within a particular period, this may suggest a link between historical withdrawal periods and withdrawal periods that are likely to apply in the future.
-The responsible entity should ensure the statement clarifies that investors should not conclude that there is such a link between the historical availability of withdrawals and their future availability.

-The Fund is suspended and withdrawal offers are not being made.
+If the PDS contains a statement to the effect that, historically, withdrawal requests have been satisfied within a particular period, this may suggest a link between historical withdrawal periods and withdrawal periods that The Fund is suspended and withdrawal offers are not being made.
 The return of capital process outlined at the start of the document is presently in place to return available liquidity.
 However in the event that an investment fund is liquid, withdrawal requests are generally paid within seven working days, although the constitution for each investment fund may allow for a longer period of time.